 Got daylilies?
-Many flowers produced in the home landscape-including daylilies-are edible but some basic guidelines must be observed in selecting flowers for consumption.
+Many flowers produced in the home landscape-including daylilies-are edible but some basic guidelines must be observed in selecting flowers for consumption exotic as it sounds.
+The use of flowers as food dates back to Roman times, and to the Chinese, Middle Eastern, and Indian cultures.
+Edible flowers were especially popular in the Victorian era during Queen Victoria's reign.
+So, just what are the guidelines for munching on flowers?

 While gardeners love flowers for the beauty they provide to the home landscape, few gardeners grow flowers for eating.
-That's a shame because many flowers, in addition to being edible, bring lively flavors, colors, and textures to salads, soups, casseroles, and other dishes.
+That's a shame because many flowers are edible in addition to bringing lively flavors, colors, and textures to salads, soups, casseroles, and other dishes.

-Eating flowers is not as exotic as it sounds.
-The use of
+Eating flowers is not as